Updated March 31, 2022

-Our bimonthly e-news, Buzz from the Hub, highlights hot new resources, upcoming events of note, and materials in English and Spanish that you can share with families via social media, your website, or your own newsletter.
+CPIR’s bimonthly e-news highlights hot new resources, upcoming events, and materials you can share with families via social media, your website, or your own e-newsletter.
 The Buzz also spotlights a different key topic every month.
-Subscribe today, if you haven’t already!

 Follow the CPIR on social media for the latest disability-related resources that you can share with your own social media groups:

-The Who Knows What? is an online database that houses Parent Center profiles and serves as the network’s very own “yellow pages.”
-Need to find someone within the Parent Center network with experience on a particular disability-related or management topic?
-Search the WKW, and find colleagues who can share their skills and knowledge: https://www.cpirwhoknowswhat.org/
+The Who Knows What? is an online database that houses profiles of Parent Center staff and serves as the network’s very own “yellow pages.”
+Need to find someone in the Parent Center network with experience on a particular disability-related or management topic?
+Search the WKW, and find colleagues who can share their skills and knowledge.

 And there you have it!
-Ten great things you can find on the CPIR Hub.
+Great things you can find on the CPIR Hub!
 But you know… that’s only a start of what’s here.
 Explore, find, share, repurpose, enjoy!

 The Center for Parent Information & Resources (CPIR) is a project of the SPAN Parent Advocacy Network in partnership with the four (4) Regional Parent Technical Assistance Centers (RPTACs) and FHI360, and is funded by the U.S. Department of Education Office of Special Education Programs (OSEP) under Cooperative Agreement #H328R180005.